Alireza Faghani

+Faghani had migrated from Iran to Australia in September 2019, and now referees in the A-League Men, and as an Australian referee in international tournaments since 2023.

 Early life

-He was born on 21 March 1978 in Kashmar, a city near Mashhad.
+Faghani was born on 21 March 1978 in Kashmar, a city near Mashhad.
 His nickname is Behrooz (بهروز).
 His father, Mohammad Faghani (محمد فغانی) was also a football referee.
 He has a younger brother named Mohammadreza, who referees in Sweden.

+Playing career

 Faghani was part of the youth team of Bank Melli, and also played for Shahab Khodro, Etka, and Niroye Zamini.
-He also played in Iran's League 2 which is the third tier in the Iranian football pyramid.
-However, in the end he decided to be a football referee.
+He also played in Iran's League 2, the third tier of Iranian football.

 Refereeing career

 Faghani became a FIFA referee in 2008, only a year after officiating in the top flight league in Iran.
-After becoming a FIFA referee Faghani has moved up the ladder really fast especially in Asia.
 After only one year of international experience Faghani took charge of the 2009 AFC President's Cup Final which was played between Regar-TadAZ Tursunzoda and Dordoi-Dynamo Naryn which was won 2–0 by the hosts.
-A year later he was again in charge of a final but this time it was a much more important final in the 2010 AFC Challenge Cup where the winner qualified for the 2011 AFC Asian Cup.
-He gave a red card to the North Korean defender in the 32nd minute but North Korea went on to defeat Turkmenistan in penalties.
+A year later he was again in charge of a final in the 2010 AFC Challenge Cup.

 He was named as the fourth referee for the opening match of the 2014 FIFA World Cup between Brazil and Croatia.
 He also refereed the 2014 AFC Champions League Final first leg match between Al-Hilal and Western Sydney Wanderers.
-He is also one of the officials of the 2015 AFC Asian Cup, refereeing his first match in Group B between Saudi Arabia and China that ended 0–1.
-Faghani awarded Saudi Arabia a penalty kick but Naif Hazazi missed it.
+He was also one of the officials of the 2015 AFC Asian Cup, refereeing his first match in Group B between Saudi Arabia and China that ended 0–1.

+Faghani refereed the 2009 Bangladesh Super Cup final between Dhaka Mohammedan and Dhaka Abahani on 27 March 2009.

 He was appointed to referee the 2015 AFC Asian Cup Final, which was contested by South Korea and Australia.
 Faghani was the referee in the 2015 FIFA Club World Cup Final between Club Atlético River Plate and FC Barcelona.
-He was also the referee in the 2016 Indian Super League Final between Kerala Blasters and ATK.
-Perhaps the most important match in which he was the main referee was the 2016 Olympic football final match between host Brazil and Germany.
+He was also the referee in the 2016 Indian Super League final between Kerala Blasters and ATK.
+Faghani reffed the 2016 Olympic football final match between host Brazil and Germany.

 Faghani was referee in six matches of the 2017 Liga 1 in Indonesia and two matches of the 2017 FIFA Confederations Cup in Russia.

 Faghani was appointed to be a referee for the 2018 FIFA World Cup in Russia.
 After the conclusion of the round of 16, it was announced that Faghani was one of 17 referees who had been selected to be assigned matches for the remainder of the tournament.